vijaybirru/documentation/_build/html/_sources/sec_comp/quotas.rst.txt

 |SCOPE_ACC|

 In order to ensure control over how much access to resources is granted to users, Scalr will enforce limitations on the volume of consumption afforded to users.
-Resource Quotas allow for a Scalr administrator to set hard limits on the consumption of cloud resources.
+Resource Quotas allow for a Scalr administrator to set hard limits on the consumption of cloud resources per environment.

 Creating Quotas
 ---------------